AdobeDocs/commerce-learn.en/help/site-management/create-downloadable-product.md

     ],
 ```

-Now that the domain is added to the `env.php` you can create a downloadable product in the Adobe Commerce Admin or using a REST API.
+Now that the domain is added to the `env.php`, you can create a downloadable product in the Adobe Commerce Admin or by using the REST API.

-To learn more about this topic, review the Experience League page dedicated to this topic [Configuration Reference](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/files/config-reference-envphp.html#downloadable_domains){target="_blank"} as even more details can be found at [CLI reference for Adobe Commerce](https://experienceleague.adobe.com/docs/commerce-operations/reference/magento-open-source.html#downloadable%3Adomains%3Aadd){target="_blank"}
+See [Configuration Reference](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/files/config-reference-envphp.html#downloadable_domains) to learn more.
+See [CLI reference for Adobe Commerce](https://experienceleague.adobe.com/docs/commerce-operations/reference/magento-open-source.html#downloadable%3Adomains%3Aadd for more details.

 >[!IMPORTANT]
->Depending on your version of Adobe Commerce, there have been reports of an error when trying to edit the product in the Adobe Commerce Admin.
-Using the REST API it creates the product, but the linked download has a price of `null`.
-When you use the Adobe Commerce Admin to edit the product, an error message is shown: `Deprecated Functionality: number_format(): Passing null to parameter #1 ($num) of type float is deprecated in /app/vendor/magento/module-downloadable/Ui/DataProvider/Product/Form/Modifier/Data/Links.php on line 228`.
-The easiest fix is to use the update link API - POST V1/products/{sku}/downloadable-links.
-The code example is described [Update a product download link using CURL](#update-downloadable-links).
+>On some versions of Adobe Commerce, you might get the following error when a product is edited in the Adobe Commerce Admin.
+The product is created using the REST API but the linked download has a `null` price.

+`Deprecated Functionality: number_format(): Passing null to parameter #1 ($num) of type float is deprecated in /app/vendor/magento/module-downloadable/Ui/DataProvider/Product/Form/Modifier/Data/Links.php on line 228`.

+To fix this error, use the update link API: `POST V1/products/{sku}/downloadable-links.`

+See the [Update a product download link using cURL](#update-downloadable-links) section for more info.

-## Create a downloadable product using curl with a URL and a remote location for the download
+## Create a downloadable product using cURL (download from remote server)

-This example shows how to create a downloadable product with the URL for the download that is NOT on the same server.
-This is typical if the file is in an S3 bucket or other digital asset manager.
+This example shows how to create a downloadable product using cURL when the file to download is not on the same server.
+This use case is typical if the file is stored in an S3 bucket or other digital asset manager.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \